lpod/lpod-python/doc/level1-text-marks-and-indices.rst

 A bookmark is created "in place", in a given element at a given position, using the ``set_bookmark()`` context based method.
-The bookmark name is a mandatory argument.
+The bookmark name is a mandatory argument and should be unique for the document.
 By default, the bookmark is put before the first character of the content in the calling element (which may be a paragraph, a heading, or a text span).

 The position can be explicitly provided by the user.
 Alternatively, the user can provide a regular expression, so the bookmark is set before the first substring that matches the expression::

   paragraph.set_bookmark("BM1", text="xyz")
   paragraph.set_bookmark("BM2", position=4)

+This method returns an ``odf_bookmark`` object in case of success, or a null value otherwise.

+For performance reasons, the uniqueness of the given name is not checked.
+If needed, this check should be done by the applications, by calling ``get_bookmark()`` (with the same name and from the document context) just before ``set_bookmark()``; as long as ``get_bookmark()`` returns a null value, the given bookmark name is not in use.

 There is no need to specify the creation of a position bookmark;
 ``set_bookmark()`` creates a position bookmark by default; an additional